 Parties are free to agree upon who they wish to be the mediator of their dispute.
-Many mediators of commercial disputes are barristers, usually QCs, but many solicitors also practise as mediators.
+Many mediators of commercial disputes are barristers, often QCs, but many solicitors also practise as mediators.
 A mediator need not be a lawyer.
 Where technical knowledge is required, respected professionals from the relevant industry are often instructed.
 Mediation service providers have panels of accredited mediators, with a variety of specialisms, who are available to mediate disputes.
-Such bodies have pro-forma mediation agreements and can host mediations at their offices.
+Such bodies have pro-forma mediation agreements and can deal with the logistics of how the mediation is to take place.
 Alternatively, there is nothing to prevent the parties from identifying their own mediator.